The Bankrate promise

 - Documentation requirements: Applying for a small business loan with a traditional bank typically requires submitting extensive documentation.

-- Not ideal for startups: Banks often have minimum requirements for the time your company has been in business.
-The standard requirement is two or more years with proof that you’re operating profitably.
+- Not ideal for bad credit or startups: Banks often have minimum requirements of a 670 credit score and two or more years in business with proof that you’re operating profitably.

 - May be long waiting periods for approval: It’s common for banks to take several days or weeks to provide a lending decision.